fabian-almiron/master-dashboard-simple/DEPLOYMENT-SUMMARY.md

 1. **Build Failures**: Check `DEPLOYMENT-GUIDE.md` troubleshooting section
 2. **Database Issues**: Review `SUPABASE-SETUP.md`
 3. **Quick Help**: See `VERCEL-DEPLOYMENT.md` common issues table
+4. **Setup Issues**: The admin setup screen provides specific guidance

 ## 🎉 You're Ready to Deploy!

-**Total deployment time**: ~10 minutes from start to live website
+**Total deployment time**: ~13 minutes from start to fully functional CMS

 Your Page Builder CMS is now packaged and ready for professional deployment to Vercel with:
 - ⚡ Production-optimized build process
-- 🗄️ Supabase database backend
+- 🗄️ Supabase database backend with guided setup
 - 🎨 Theme system with drag & drop builder
 - 📱 Mobile-responsive admin panel
 - 🔧 Complete documentation
 - **🚀 React 19 ready with all dependency conflicts resolved**

-**The Vercel deployment will now succeed!
-Follow the `VERCEL-DEPLOYMENT.md` guide for the fastest deployment path!**
+- **🎯 Intelligent setup flow that guides users through database configuration**

+**The deployment will succeed AND users will be properly guided through the complete setup process!**